Annoyou/Valentine-/README.md

 # How to Pull a Baddie This Valentine's Day

 Welcome to the ultimate guide to charm your way into someone's heart with a web app that's as cheeky as you are.
 This isn't just a project—it's your ticket to Valentine's Day success.
 You're welcome ;)\
-Made using simple HTML/CSS, JavaScript, Anime.js, Tailwind CSS
+Made using simple HTML/CSS, JavaScript, Anime.js, Tailwind CSS.

 ## Why This Pulls Baddies